shiltemann/CTF-writeups-public/website/writeups/IceCTF-2016/stage-2-cryptography-rsa-1.md

 ---
 layout: writeup
-title: 'Stage 2 Cryptography: RSA'
+title: 'RSA'
-level:
+level: 2
 difficulty:
 points:
-categories: []
+categories: [cryptography]
 tags: []
 flag: IceCTF{rsa_is_awesome_when_used_correctly_but_horrible_when_not}
 ---